 Mixed Rag (also called Institutional Grade) is a grade of used clothing generally produced by second-hand and thrift stores.
 These retailers have already sorted out used donated clothes that are in near-new, resalable condition.
 The clothing that is not suitable for their stores or that did not sell after being in their stores (known as store returns) make up the “mixed rag” sort.
 Contact our team for more details or to place an order.

-As an importer, Bank and Vogue is fortunate to have a vast array of incredible supply partners and customers for these traditional used goods products.
-On the supply side we work across most States and Provinces in the U.S. and Canada, and work with large and small thrift retailers, not-for-profit community based collectors and private collectors and consolidators.
-Our customers span five continents with many retailers, graders and wholesalers.
+As an importer, Bank and Vogue is fortunate to have a vast array of incredible supply partners and customers for these traditional used-goods products.
+On the supply side we work across most states and provinces in the U.S. and Canada, dealing with large and small thrift store retailers, not-for-profit community based collectors and private collectors and consolidators.